 The company secretary prepares and issues the Share Certificates to the shareholders.
 Share Certificates are to be signed by any two directors.
 However, if the company is incorporated with a single director, which is allowed in Singapore, one director and one secretary shall sign the certificates.

-After issuing the Share Certificate to the shareholders, the company secretary generally retains the counterfoil portion of the certificate or a note signed by the shareholder acknowledging the receipt of the Share Certificate.
+After issuing the Share Certificate to the stockholders, the company secretary generally retains the counterfoil portion of the certificate or a note signed by the shareholder acknowledging the receipt of the Share Certificate.

 Share Certificates are generally issued at the time of incorporation and thereafter issued during the allotment of shares and transfer of shares.